cambricorp/digital-signage-server/README.md

 digital-signage-server
 ======================

-The SAPO Digital Signage Server v2.0, Codebits 2014 Edition
+The SAPO Digital Signage Server v2.0, [MQTT][mqtt] branch

 ## Context:

-This is the server we used to run our digital signage solution during [Codebits 2014][cb].
+This is an [MQTT][mqtt]-centric version of the server we used to run our digital signage solution during [Codebits 2014][cb].

-It was used to schedule hundreds of assets (including live data and video streams) across roughly 20 wide screen LCDs, wall projectors, etc. during the 3 days of the event, using [a custom built Android client][ac].
+That version was used to schedule hundreds of assets (including live data and video streams) across roughly 20 wide screen LCDs, wall projectors, etc. during the 3 days of the event, using [a custom built Android client][ac].

-This repository contains (almost) all the source code we used, except for a private API to [MEO Kanal][mk] - nevertheless, you should be able to tweak it to get it running without the missing bits.

-In case you can't or are just curious about what it looked like, here's a screenshot we took during the event, with most of the assets loaded:
+In case you're just curious about what it looked like, here's a screenshot we took during the event, with most of the assets loaded:

 <img src="https://raw.githubusercontent.com/sapo/digital-signage-server/codebits2014/about/screenshot.jpg">